Hilda Carline: Marriage

 In December 1919, she met Stanley Spencer.
 He liked the fact that she was a devout Christian Scientist, talented, imaginative and striking.
 Spencer said of her: "I felt she had the same mental attitude to things as I had.
 I saw myself in that extraordinary person.
 I saw life with her."

 The Carline family travelled for painting retreats and Stanley Spencer accompanied them on the 1920 Seaford, Sussex, 1922 Yugoslavia and 1924 Essex and Suffolk trips.
 Spencer and Hilda Carline often painted landscapes side-by-side, making similar works.
 He proposed to her six times before they were married, Spencer got cold feet and called the wedding off, only to ask her again.
-They were married quietly on 23 February 1925 and lived in the Vale of Heath Hotel, near Hampstead Heath.
-A shared studio was established at the Vale of Heath.
+They were married quietly on 23 February 1925 and lived in the Vale of Health Hotel, near Hampstead Heath.
+A shared studio was established at the Vale of Health.
 In 1927 they moved to Hampshire and by 1931 they were living in Burghclere, Hampshire.

 They had two daughters, Shirin (born 1925) and Unity (born 1930).
 While the girls were young Carline was unable to paint much, needing to tend to them and household duties.
 Her self-confidence waned during her marriage to Spencer.
 He was a man of "idiosyncratic vision, unassailable conviction, egocentricity, and brilliance."
 They could both be stubborn and argumentative.
 Richard Carline's wife, the artist Nancy Carline, contended that Spencer was frustrated by Hilda's lack of time to devote to paintings and housekeeping, and felt the time she spent gardening and sewing was unnecessary.
 Although Carline was not painting, she was the subject of several of Spencer's works, the drawings Hilda Nude and Hilda with Hair Down.
 She made Stanley Nude, which is similar in composition to the sketch Spencer made of her.
 All three were made in 1931 and ended the first period of works made of Hilda.

 Spencer and Carline moved in 1932 to Cookham and bought a large house called Lindworth.
-Spencer pursued a relationship with Patricia Preece, a neighbor, who had a lesbian lover, Dorothy Hepworth.
+Spencer pursued a relationship with Patricia Preece, a neighbour, who had a lesbian lover, Dorothy Hepworth.
 Preece's actions were like that of a con-artist.
 Both women were artists, but Preece signed and exhibited Hepworth's works as if they were hers.
 In 1932 Carline made only two paintings, which journalist John Henshall attributed to depression.